For Cadence 0.42 go to Legacy Docs

 _10// call GameManager to set game state_10onSuccessCallback(gameStartTime, results, letterStatuses);

-at the base of the function if you wish.
+You can now remove the yield return null at the base of the function if you wish.

 Your completed function should now look like this;